dotlang/language/README.md

 ```
 - To break a loop execution from body -> return exception
 - To continue a loop -> return inside case body lambda.

- ###import
+- About loop for iterating over a collection, note that you can pass a lambda which accepts elements of that collection type because it will be considered a subtype of `any`.

+### import
 You can import a source code file using below statement.
 Note that import, will add symbols (functions and types) inside that source code to the current symbol table:

 ```
-//Starting a path with slash means its absolute path (relative to include path).
-Otherwise it is relative to the current file import /core/st/Socket;  //functions and types inside core/st/Socket.e file are imported and available for call/use import /core/st/*;       //import source files under st dir import /core/st/**;      //import everything recursively import /core/st/Socket/;  //if you add slash at the end, it means import symbols using fully qualified name.
+;Starting a path with slash means its absolute path (relative to include path).
+Otherwise it is relative to the current file import /core/st/Socket  ;functions and types inside core/st/Socket.e file are imported and available for call/use import /core/st/*       ;import source files under st dir import /core/st/**      ;import everything recursively import /core/st/Socket/ ;if you add slash at the end, it means import symbols using fully qualified name.
 This is used for refering to the functions using fully qualified names.
 ```
 It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
 In this case, none of conflicting functions will be available for call.
 The paths in import statement are relative to the runtime path specified for libraries.